Relative Serre functor for comodule algebras: Preliminaries

 An (op)lax left $\mathcal{C}$-module functor $(F, s)$ is said to be {\em strong} if the natural transformation $s$ is invertible.
-If $\mathcal{C}$ is rigid, then every (op)lax left $\mathcal{C}$-module functor is strong \cite[Lemma 2.10]{2014arXiv1406.4204D}.
-Thus, when $\mathcal{C}$ is rigid, we may refer to an (op)lax $\mathcal{C}$-module functor simply as a $\mathcal{C}$-module functor.
+If $\mathcal{C}$ is rigid, then every (op)lax left $\mathcal{C}$-module functor is strong \cite[Lemma 2.10]{MR3934626} and hence an (op)lax $\mathcal{C}$-module functor may simply be called a $\mathcal{C}$-module functor.
+Nevertheless, the adjective `(op)lax' will sometimes be used in the case where $\mathcal{C}$ is rigid to clarify the natural direction of the structure morphism.